adhamahmed/Maths-For-Computing/Assignment 1.md

 b) A friend of yours runs a charity marathon.
 He manages to run the first mile in 6 minutes but takes 5% longer for each subsequent mile of the 26 mile race.
 How long does it take him to complete the race?
+Give your answer to the nearest second.

-The formula we use to work out the total time is:
+First we must work out the amount of time taken to complete each mile of the race.
+Since the first mile takes 6 minutes to complete and each subsequent mile takes another 5%, we can find a pattern:
+Mile 1 - 6 minutes
+Mile 2 - 6 x 1.05 minutes
+Mile 3 - 6 x (1.05)^2 minutes

+As we follow this pattern, the 26th mile should be:
+Mile 26 - 6 x (1.05)^25 minutes

+To work out the total time, we can put it into a formula that looks as such:

 ![](https://i.imgur.com/oRw15S4.png)